opensipa/sbot/README.md

 * Ok, the sbot is run and you to be working.
 User login: admin Password login: password

 * Windows install:
 * For install with Windows use the guide for Linux Server, but not configure rc.local.
-Configure Scheduled Tasks.
+Configure Scheduled Tasks in Windows panel.

 ### Changelog ###